ptr1337/archlinux-kernel-builder/README.md

 ### _release

-_release variable will select the release of the kernel.
+- Will select the release of the kernel.
 Latest stable or mainline.

+### _cpu_sched

+- Will add a CPU Scheduler if you want.
+Cachy, CacULE, MuQSS, BMQ, PDS or UPDS.

+### _compiler

+- Will set compiler to build the kernel.

+        1 : GCC
+        2 : GCC+LLVM
+        3 : CLANG
+        4 : CLANG+LLVM